How to draw a racing motorcycle – A comprehensive guide

 Step 7: Draw the front and back suspension of the motorcycle

-Motorcycle suspensions shield the rider and chassis from road imperfections using a spring and damper combination.
-Motorcycle suspension systems used on public roads aim to reduce the impact of obstacles including potholes, humps, corners, and acceleration/deceleration forces.
+Using a spring and damper combination, motorcycle suspensions shield the rider and chassis from road imperfections.
+Motorcycle suspension systems used on public roads aim to reduce the impact of obstacles, including potholes, humps, corners, and acceleration/deceleration forces.

 The suspension system on your motorcycle prevents your spine from being crushed by bumps by allowing your wheels to follow the road so you can accelerate, stop, and steer securely.

-To make the front suspension, we will follow other steps as it is a bit different from the back suspension.
+We will follow other steps to make the front suspension, as it is a bit different from the back suspension.
 Draw a small rectangle below the head of the bike.
-Now draw another elongated and slanted rectangle that has a round edge on one side.
+Now, draw another elongated and slanted rectangle that has a round edge on one side.
 This is the part where we will draw two concentric circles with little difference in their diameter.

 Step 8: Draw the front and back fender